Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/CompulsoryFigures.md

 ### Simple case of AJAX

-*AJAX* is a technique (Asynchronous Javascript And XML) that offers a more flexible way of relating the front (browser) end and back (server) end of your web application.
+*AJAX* is a technique (Asynchronous Javascript And XML) that offers a more flexible way of relating the front (browser) and back (server) end of your web application.
 We will implement a simple case of this by the end of week 3.

 ### User interactions